deep-soft/skipstone/Sources/SkipBuild/README.md

 - Swift Package Manager (SPM) Projects
 - Gradle Kotlin Projects

-SkipTestCase is the base class for executing the transpilation of sources and tests.
+SkipUnit is the base class for executing the transpilation of sources and tests.

 ## Generate File System Layout